spaceninja/dnd-adventures/src/adventures/history-channel/deck-5.md

 One crew member is inside a large [**_Mechanical Exoskeleton_**](appendix-magic-items/#mechanical-exoskeleton), which is enabling her to move a bit of equipment far larger than a single person could move unassisted.

-A pair of guards man a checkpoint near the elevator and to one side of the reactors is an airlock hatch.
+A pair of guards man a checkpoint near the [Elevator](../part-3/#elevator) and to one side of the reactors is an [Airlock](../part-3/#airlocks) hatch.
 At either end of the semicircular space are large open hatches to the adjoining Life Support section, which are unguarded.

 ### Reactors